mikegun06/mikegun06/README.md

-- 👋 Hi, I’m @mikegun06
+- 👋 Hi, my name is Michael Gun
-- 👀 I’m interested in Cooking and Mathematics
+- 👀 I’m interested in Technology and Trading
-- 💻 I’m currently learning SAP UI5 and Codeigniter
+- 💻 I’m currently learning Web Development
 - 💿 I’m looking to collaborate with tech savvy
 - 📫 Just dm me on Instagram @mikegun06